San Antone (album)

 San Antone is the fourth studio album by American country music artist Dan Seals.
-The album charted at #24 on the Top Country Albums chart.
-The singles, "(You Bring Out) The Wild Side of Me", "My Baby's Got Good Timing", and "My Old Yellow Car" charted at #9, 2, and 9, respectively.
+The album charted at No. 24 on the Top Country Albums chart.
+The singles, "(You Bring Out) The Wild Side of Me", "My Baby's Got Good Timing", and "My Old Yellow Car" charted at Nos.
+9, 2, and 9, respectively.
 This is his second album for Liberty Records.
 "One Friend" was later re-recorded for his 1987 album The Best, from which it was released as a single.
 "Who's Gonna Keep Me Warm" was first released in 1983 by Phil Everly.